nicholasproietti/nicholasproietti/README.md

 - 👋 Hi, I’m @nicholasproietti
-- 👀 I’m interested in physics, astronomy, AI and machine learning.
+- 👀 I’m interested in physics, astronomy, and AI.
 - 📫 How to reach me: [email](mailto:np46@rice.edu)

 <!---